rifyne/radiate-laravel/README.md

 * A Boxfile and Boxfile.install is included for those hosting their project on [pagodabox.com](http://pagodabox.com).

+## How to use

+1. Clone the code into your web dev environment: `git clone git@github.com:cborgia/radiate.git www`
+2. cd into www `cd www`
+3. call composer update `composer update`
+4. start a server to make sure it's all good: `php -S localhost:8000`
+5. Get to work

 ## Updates
 * Updated April 23, 2013 (latest Laravel beta)